AlexanderMandera/CH32V003-USB-DevBoard/README.md

 ## Description

-This is a CH32V003 USB-capable dev board (WIP).
+This is a CH32V003 USB-capable dev board (Prototype Stage).

 It features:
 * USB-C connector
 * Optional Crystal
-* User Button at PC1
+* User Button at PD7 (also for Reset)
 * User LED at PC0
 * USB (bit-bang) on PD3/PD4